alisw/alibuild/docs/reference.markdown

 - `LDFLAGS`: the `LDFLAGS` to use
 - `CMAKE_BUILD_TYPE`: the build type which needs to be used by cmake projects

-Besides specifying extra global variables, starting from aliBuild 1.4.0, it's also possible to use defaults to override metadata of other packages .
+Besides specifying extra global variables, starting from bits 1.4.0, it's also possible to use defaults to override metadata of other packages .
 This is done by specifying the `overrides` dictionary in the metadata of your defaults file.
 For example to switch between ROOT6 and